craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/site-plugins.rst

 |

-Remember that the connection to Crafter CMS needs to be setup via the ``add-environment`` command before using any of the ``crafter-cli`` commands.
+Remember that the connection to CrafterCMS needs to be setup via the ``add-environment`` command before using any of the ``crafter-cli`` commands.

 See :ref:`crafter-cli-copy-plugin` for more information on the ``copy-plugin`` command.

-.. _example-component-plugin:
+.. _newIa-example-component-plugin:

 ------------------------------
 Example Creating a Site Plugin